Pinafore/qb/README.md

 resort is to explicitly assign questions to pages based on either Protobowl or NAQT id.
 These files have four fields but only use the first three.

+# Wikipedia Dumps

+As part of our ingestion pipeline we access raw wikipedia dumps.
+The current code is based on the english wikipedia dumps created on 2017/04/01 available at https://dumps.wikimedia.org/enwiki/20170401/

+Of these we use the following

+* [Wikipedia page text](https://dumps.wikimedia.org/enwiki/20170401/enwiki-20170401-pages-articles-multistream.xml.bz2): This is used to get the text, title, and id of wikipedia pages
+* [Wikipedia titles](https://dumps.wikimedia.org/enwiki/20170401/enwiki-20170401-all-titles.gz): This is used for more convenient access to wikipedia page titles
+* [Wikipedia redirects](https://dumps.wikimedia.org/enwiki/20170401/enwiki-20170401-redirect.sql.gz): DB dump for wikipedia redirects, used for resolving different ways of referencing the same wikipedia entity
+* [Wikipedia page to ids](https://dumps.wikimedia.org/enwiki/20170401/enwiki-20170401-page.sql.gz): Contains a mapping of wikipedia page and ids, necessary for making the redirect table useful

+NOTE: If you are a Pinafore lab member with access to our S3 buckets on AWS this data is available at

+All the wikipedia database dumps are provided in MySQL sql files.
+This guide has a good explanation of how to install MySQL which is necessary to use SQL dumps https://www.digitalocean.com/community/tutorials/how-to-install-mysql-on-ubuntu-16-04

+After setting that up, read any relevant SQL dumps into MySQL using these instructions https://dev.mysql.com/doc/refman/5.7/en/mysql-batch-commands.html

+After these are loaded the following SQL commands will create a CSV file containing a source page id, source page title, and target page title.
+This can be interpretted as the source page redirecting to the target page